 Others ignore the facts and spin ideas of recovery deliberately and with malicious intent, because they know comfortable people are not alert, and those that are not alert are easy to surprise, and surprised people are easy to control.

 Note to Readers:

-Ecology of Peace factual reality: 1.
+Ecology of Peace RH factual reality: 1.
 Earth is not flat; 2.
 Resources are finite; 3.
 When humans breed or consume above ecological carrying capacity limits, it results in resource conflict; 4.
-If individuals, families, tribes, races, religions, and/or nations want to reduce class, racial and/or religious local, national and international resource war conflict; they should cooperate to implement an Ecology of Peace international law social contract that restricts all the worlds citizens to breed and consume below ecological carrying capacity limits; to sustainably protect and conserve natural resources.
+If individuals, families, tribes, races, religions, and/or nations want to reduce class, racial and/or religious local, national and international resource war conflict; they should cooperate & sign their responsible freedom oaths; to implement Ecology of Peace Scientific and Cultural Law as international law; to require all citizens of all races, religions and nations to breed and consume below ecological carrying capacity limits.

-EoP v WiP NWO negotiations are documented at MILED Clerk Notice.
+EoP v WiP NWO negotiations are updated at EoP MILED Clerk.

 Saturday, December 26, 2009

 Sunday, December 13, 2009

 BBC News | Friday, 16 June 2006, 11:47 GMT